 I find the entire tender process to be a pain since the ferries carry so few people compared to the number of passengers that wish to go ashore.
 The actual ride is only about 20 minutes but, the waiting, lines ups, and time spent seems to take forever!

-Note: There aren’t any Belize beaches near the cruise port.
+Note: There aren’t any beaches near the Belize City cruise port.

-Three options to visit Belize City via Cruise Ship
+Three options to visit Belize City when on a Western Caribbean Cruise

-1. Book a tour from the excursion desk where you will receive priority disembarkation ahead of the regular passengers without tour tickets.
+1. Book a tour from the cruise lines shore excursions desk where you will receive priority disembarkation ahead of the regular passengers without tour tickets.
 Excursion are easy but can be expensive.
 Options include tours of the Mayan ruins, cave tubing and water sports adventures and most include time for Belize cruise port shopping.

 3. Skip the crowds, sleep in and spend the morning having a leisurely breakfast.
 After 10 am or so, Cruise staff will announce that tender tickets are no longer required to go to the Belize Cruise Port.
 At this point, gather all of your belongings and head straight down to the gangway and walk directly onto the ferry.
 (My personal choice)